johnnymak/Dear-Empty-Diary/README.md

 To progress through dialogues, press 'Enter' (Return).

 ### UNITY BUILD DETAILS ###
 This was built mainly using Unity3D Version 5.6.2f and 5.6.3f.
 This game runs in 2D and is intended to play like The Binding of Isaac meets Undertale.

-Enjoy!
+### CREDITS ###
+This game was developed in a team consisting of:

+- Johnny Mak

+- Philip Michael

+- Amal Zemmouri

+- Jason Kalec

+- Helen Tam

+- Hoai An Luu

+(Originally developed on BitBucket, now migrated onto GitHub.)